Fullstack Logo

 Whilst some reviews are unavoidable, a good consultant will ensure that the R&D Activities registered in the Application Form are clearly described and all eligibility criteria is addressed in an easy to understand manner, thereby lessening the chance of receiving a review in the first instance.
 Doing so will save time and effort in the long run.

 When choosing an R&D Tax consultant it is also worth asking what their experience is over the course of their career.
-For example, a particular consultant may have a clean record at a relatively new company, but this may hide the fact that a place of prior employment had a lot of review / audit activity associated with it.
+For example, a particular consultant may have a clean record at a relatively new company, but this may hide the fact that a place of prior employment had a lot of review or audit activity associated with it.

 Are you a Registered Tax Agent?

-Do you put your name on the R&D Application Form?
+or “Do you put your name on the R&D Application Form?”

-Only a registered tax agent is able to charge a fee to prepare and lodge a tax return, or provide other services described as ‘tax agent services’, which may include advising in relation to the R&D Tax Incentive.
+Only a registered tax agent is able to charge a fee to prepare and lodge a tax return, or provide other services described as ‘tax agent services’, which may include advice in relation to the R&D Tax Incentive.
 To be a registered tax agent they will have to register with the Tax Practitioners Board and comply with the laws and guidelines to ensure they act in a professional manner.

 Some ‘R&D consultants’ may avoid this requirement by not indicating on the R&D Application Form that a company has been assisted by them in preparing the application.
 If this is the case, you should enquire as to why.